Punk v Disco. Saturday Night Fever & Bombed Out!

 From a Disco versus Punk perspective, the UK charts were already a battleground by the time Saturday Night Fever appeared.
 That battle continued into 1979, when Ian Dury knocked The Village People’s YMCA off the top of the Charts with Hit Me With Your Rhythm Stick.

-As mentioned in Bombed Out!, I believe the amount of over-produced, pretentious musical rubbish clogging up the British charts in the 1970s made people look in despair for an alternative.
-And that alternative for many, and especially for me, was the exuberant, energising, stripped-back, under-produced DIY music of the Punk Movement.
+As mentioned in Bombed Out!, I believe the amount of over-produced, pretentious musical rubbish clogging up the British charts in the 1970s made people desperately look for an alternative.
+And that alternative for many, and especially for me, was the exuberant, energising, stripped-back, under-produced DIY sound of Punk.

 Buy a signed copy of Bombed Out! here: http://www.bombedoutpunk.com/buybook.php